cjus/node-neo4j-presentation/presentation/teleprompt.md

 <img src="trumpworld-banks.png" width="500"/>

+---
 ## Most connected organizations

-Here we see which organizations are the most connected.
+Here we see which organizations are the most coHere we see which organizations are the most connected.
+Neo4j returns a table view because the following query focuses on the aggregation of the relationship type (r).
+This is how we're able to see the varied types of relationships without knowing their labels.

 Neo4j returns a table view because the following query focuses on the aggregation of the relationship type (r).